vtl-28/skill-share/README.md

 - Users can like and comment on talk events
 - Users can search talk events by title or location
 - Can send and receive real-time notifications when both users are online
+- Users can edit and delete talk events
+- Users can edit profile

 ## Tech stack
 This project was built using Mongo, Express, React, Nodejs and Tailwindcss, Socketio and React-Query